gradle/gradle/design-docs/gradle-3.0.md

     - old `GradleConnector`
     - old `GradleRunner`

+## Remove Sonar plugins

+Deprecate the Sonar plugins

+# Candidates for Gradle 3.0

+The following stories are candidates to be included in a major release of Gradle.
+Currently, they are *not* scheduled to be included in Gradle 3.0.

 ## Change minimum version for building and testing Java source to Java 6

 Change cross-compilation and test execution to require Java 6 or later.